sebastianhochreiter/sql-projects/customer-retention-analysis.md

 - Armed with this data, the marketing team initiated targeted email campaigns with special offers and loyalty benefits.
 - The result was a 14% return rate of customers who were previously categorized as 'churned', thereby generating additional revenue and improving customer relationships.

+## Contact
+For additional details about the project, or if you have an interest in consulting services, please feel free to reach out to me via email.
+I am available to discuss the project's specifics and how my expertise may align with your organizational needs info(a)sebastianhochreiter.at